Materials-Data-Science-and-Informatics/somesy/docs/manual.md

 When somesy compares two metadata records about an entity, it will proceed as follows:

+1. If both records contain a ROR ID, then the entity is the same if the ROR IDs are equal, and different if they are not.
-1. If both records contain a website URL, and it is the same URL, then they are the same entity.
+2. Otherwise, if both records contain a website URL, and it is the same URL, then they are the same entity.
-2. Otherwise, if both records have an attached email address, and it is the same email, then they are the same entity.
+3. Otherwise, if both records have an attached email address, and it is the same email, then they are the same entity.
-3. Otherwise, the records are considered to be about the same entity if they agree on the name.
+4. Otherwise, the records are considered to be about the same entity if they agree on the name.

 !!! tip

-    State website URLs for entities whenever possible to ensure reliable identification!
+    State ROR IDs for entities whenever possible to ensure reliable identification!

+!!! tip

+    If a ROR ID is not available, state website URLs for entities to help with identification!

 Somesy will usually correctly understand cases such as:

-1. A website URL being added to an entity (i.e. if it was not present before)
+1. A ROR ID being added to an entity (i.e. if it was not present before)
+2. A website URL being added to an entity (if no ROR ID is present)
-2. A changed email address (if the name stays the same)
+3. A changed email address (if the name stays the same)
-3. A changed name (if the email address stays the same)
+4. A changed name (if the email address stays the same)
-4. Any other relevant metadata attached to the entity
+5. Any other relevant metadata attached to the entity

 Nevertheless, you should **check the changes somesy does** before committing them to your repository, especially **after you significantly modified your project metadata**.

+!!! warning

+    Note that changing the ROR ID will not be recognized, because ROR IDs are assumed to be unique per entity.

+If you initially have stated an incorrect ROR ID for an entity and then change it, **somesy will think that this is a new entity**.
+Therefore, **in such a case you will need to fix the ROR ID in all configured somesy targets** either before running somesy (so somesy will not create new entity entries), or after running somesy (to remove the duplicate entries with the incorrect ROR ID).

+!!! warning

+    Entity identification and merging is not applied to standards with free text fields for entities, such as `fpm.toml`.

 ### Codemeta